 When hosting a meeting, consider whether you need to record and why.
 If you have not previously recorded similar meetings, don't record just because you can.
 Recording without a specific reason is not worth the extra liability and risk to the University and your office.
 This risk includes the possibility of public interpretation or misinterpretation of any verbal exchange at the meeting.

 When you record a meeting, be mindful of laws that may relate to recordings (e.g., RCW 9.73.030 – Washington’s two-party consent requirements for private conversations).
 UW recommends against recording staff or one-on-one conversations, and when recordings include students or members of the public it is suggested you obtain consent from all participants or, at a minimum, notify all attendees that the event is being recorded.
-See the UW Privacy Office’s Best Practice for Online Conferencing for more information regarding consent and privacy.
+Refer to the UW Privacy Office’s Best Practice for Online Conferencing for more information regarding consent and privacy.

 The versatility of platforms like Zoom and Teams allows us to hold online meetings for a variety of different workplace purposes.
 It is the function and content of a recorded meeting which determines how long the recording must be retained.
 Below are some common examples with links to the University General Records Retention Schedule.